matteo-rizzo/cctcc/README.md

-# Improved DL Methods for TCC
+# Cascading Convolutional Color Constancy

-This repository contains the code related to the paper “Improved Deep-learning Methods for Temporal Color Constancy”.
+This repository contains the code related to the paper “Cascading Convolutional Color Constancy”.

 ## Installation